gieslabs/chatbots/README.md

 Select **Create Skill**.
 Enter a project name of your choice.
 Since we will be learning to build a skill from stracth, select **Custom** as your model type and **Provision your own** as your skill's backend resource.
 Select **Create Skill**.
 Then select **Start from scratch** as your template.

-Select **INVOCATION** from the navbar on the left side of the screen as change your invocation name to one of your choice.
-This serves as the keyword Alexa will use to know you want it to execute your skill.
+Select **INVOCATION** from the navbar on the left side of the screen and change the invocation name to one of your choice.
+This serves as the keyword Alexa will use to know you want it to execute this skill.
 We will use **college bars** for this example.

 Next we need to create intents.
 These are commands you define that Alexa can execute.
 In this example, we might define, GetClosingTime.
 In order for end-users to interact naturally with your intents, you need to define a few different sentence structures for the same comamnd.
 For example